-7. GET AN APP FOR THAT
+7. APP FOR THAT – digital disease log

 Keeping tabs on the factors that triggered recent symptoms can help you and your doctor to isolate food and environments to avoid.
 Smartphone apps like Allergy Journal (pictured) are designed to record reactions, products, meals, locations, etc. (iPhone/Android).
 AsthmaMD uses mobile technology to chart peak flows for you and your doctor, log flare-ups, compare against an app-based asthma action plan, remind you to take meds (iPhone/Android).

 Also helpful are more general apps such as Cozi, which is designed to coordinate family life, with an interface that literally puts parents on the same page (iPhone/Android).

 Need a lower tech solution?
 Try a pen-and-paper journal (doesn’t need recharging).
 Accurate records can make a big difference in understanding symptoms and gaining control of your condition.